humhub/documentation/docs/develop/modules.md

 Once you've generated a module skeleton, copy the module to a [module loader path](environment.md#module-loader-path).
 Now the module should be visible under `Administration -> Modules` and can be [enabled](#enabled-a-module).

+Alternatively, you can take a look at the following GitHub template project: [Example Module](https://github.com/humhub/humhub-modules-example-basic).

 ## Module Structure

 Basically HumHub modules are identical to [Yii2 modules](http://www.yiiframework.com/doc-2.0/guide-structure-modules.html).